mr-linter/site-frontend/src/guide/README.md

 # Introduction

-MR Linter is a pull request/pull request validation tool.
+MR Linter is a pull/merge request validation tool.
 MR Linter is written with love in PHP.

 #### Links